Named

 guayoensis

-–ensis,
+–ensis, suffix

-Estado Delta, Venezuela, type locality (Megalodoras
+Delta, Venezuela, type locality (Megalodoras guayoensis).

 guentheri

-C. L. G. Guenther, the German ichthyologist, (1830-1914).
+honour of Albert C. L. G. Guenther, the German ichthyologist,

-after the Guianas.
+Named after the Guianas.

 gulare